clarence-chew/VARiPy/docs/DeveloperGuide.md

 This mutable class manages a browser instance as well as the timing of the video in beats.

 ## TODO
+Currently:
+- Feature freeze.
+  - Bugs would be fixed at our discretion.

 Important:
-- Add capability for custom data file.
-  - No default file used on app open.
-  - `open [file name]` to open file.
-  - `save [file name]` to save the remix to a file.
-  - When closing remixes, reuse browser driver instances since it takes a long time to close.
 - Use multithreading to handle browser driver instances?
 - Tools to help edit remixes.
-  - Command parser.
-Split into strings by spaces, but quotes " ' (backtick) override this behaviour.
-If need to put a quote in a string, matching quote must appear twice, but nonmatching quote appears once.
   - Model might need to be Observable.
   - Things to edit:
     - song beat